- The best outdoor keypad is ButterflyMX.

 - Minimal wiring.
 The best outdoor keypads only require a connection to the door or gate opener and a Power over Ethernet connection.

 - Affordability.
-Outdoor keypads are an affordable access control system because they only require purchasing and installing one device.
+Keypads are an affordable access control system because they only require purchasing and installing one device.
 You won’t have to pay for physical credentials or worry about replacing lost or damaged ones.

 - You may be able to open the door or gate with a cell phone.
-Some outdoor keypads come with a mobile app that residents can use to gain access with their smartphones.
+Some keypads come with a mobile app that residents can use to gain access via their smartphones.